Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 Volunteers have come from around the world to fight for Israel since the War of Independence.
 Today, the IDF features soldiers from more than 70 countries, with over 1/4 of these recruits coming from the United States.
 These soldiers are known as lone soldiers and are placed in the same category as Israeli recruits who do not have a support network (orphans) and Israelis whose parents are not in Israel year-round.

-The first group of Chinese Jewish IDF recruits, hailing from Kaifeng, China, joined the IDF in 2014.
-The IDF announced in August 2017 that, for the first time, they had volunteers from Honduras and Thailand attending their summer training session.
+The first group of Chinese Jewish IDF recruits from Kaifeng, China, joined the IDF in 2014.
+In August 2017, the IDF announced that, for the first time, volunteers from Honduras and Thailand attended their summer training session.
 Most foreign IDF recruits in recent years came from France.

 Adam Eliyahu Berkowitz, “Onward Christian Soldier: Life as a Non-Jew in the IDF,” Breaking Israel News, (January 8, 2019).